-a) Worksite and adequacy of infrastructure
+a) Worksite and Adequacy of Infrastructure

-- Collaborate with Micro & Small enterprises Authority (MSEA) and other relevant agencies to facilitate access to common manufacturing facilities. - Collaborate with Kenya Power and Lighting Company to connect worksites with adequate power supply (preferably three phase connections) to reduce on frequent outages, and ensure quick complaints resolution. - Enhance provision of water supply, sanitation and waste disposl facilities in/around worksites.

-b) Market Environment for MSEs
+- Collaborate with Micro & Small enterprises Authority (MSEA) and other relevant agencies to facilitate access of common manufacturing facilities. - Collaborate with Kenya Power and Lighting Company to connect worksites with adequate power supply (preferably three phase connections) to reduce on frequent outages, and ensure quick complaint resolution. - Enhance provision of water supply and sanitation and waste management facilities in/around worksites and market centres b) Market Environment for MSEs c) Financial and Technical Capacity for MSEs

 - Create an enabling road infrastructure to facilitate trade.
-Efforts to fund some of the road infrastructure projects through Public-Private Partnerships is critical. - Partner with the National Government in levelling the playing field for MSEs to address competition and unfair trade practices among MSEs, and ollaborate with the Anti-Counterfeit Agency (ACA) and Kenya Revenue Authority (KRA) to sensitize MSEs on issues of counterfeits and dumping of goods. - Collaborate with the AGPO secretariat to promote and enhance sensitization of MSEs on this affirmative action to increase uptake.
+Efforts to fund some of the road infrastructure projects through Public Private Partnerships is critical. - Collaborate with the AGPO secretariat to promote and enhance sensitization of MSEs on this affirmative action to increase uptake